 I know it will soon become a top 10 chicken dinner in your house and one of your favorite easy weeknight dinners as well!
 Enjoy!

 - 1 ½ teaspoons salt & pepper

 - 20-30 toothpicks

-- Spread Dijon on one side of each breast, then add a slice of mozzarella on top and roll up.
-If the cheese is too large for the chicken breast cut it in half.
+- Spread a rounded teaspoon of Dijon on one side of each breast, then add a slice of mozzarella on top and roll up (if the cheese is too large for the chicken breast then cut it to fit).
 Use toothpicks to ensure the chicken stays together while cooking.

 When pounding the chicken breast, place them on a piece of parchment paper and cover with plastic or place them between two pieces of plastic wrap - then pound it out.

 *If the chicken breasts are on the smaller side, then there's no need to cut in half after you have pounded them out.
 However, you'll need more chicken to make the 8 servings in this recipe!

 Serving Size1 chicken with veggies/sauce

 Amount Per Serving Calories 295Total Fat 11gSaturated Fat 4gUnsaturated Fat 0gCholesterol 94mgSodium 812mgCarbohydrates 9gSugar 1gProtein 32g